arahi7860/installfest/ruby.md

 createdb `whoami`
 ```

 > Those are back ticks!
-The ``whoami`` in backticks will get replacedwith whatever your username is.
+The ``whoami`` in backticks will get replaced with whatever your username is.